 - 1 teaspoon grated orange zest

 - In a large saucepan, combine cranberries, sugar, orange juice and bourbon.
 Bring to a boil.
-Reduce heat; simmer, uncovered, 18-22 minutes or until berries pop and mixture has thickened.
+Reduce heat; simmer, uncovered, until berries pop and mixture has thickened, 18-22 minutes.

 - Remove from heat.
 Stir in vanilla and orange zest.
 Ladle hot mixture into four hot half-pint jars, leaving 1/4-in. headspace.
 Remove air bubbles and adjust headspace, if necessary, by adding hot mixture.
 Wipe rims.
 Center lids on jars; screw on bands until fingertip tight.

 - Place jars into canner with simmering water, ensuring that they are completely covered with water.
 Bring to a boil; process for 15 minutes.
 Remove jars and cool.